 Convention Meaning Example Bold Bold typeface indicates terms that are defined in the text or terms that appear in a glossary, or both.
 When you specify this clause, you create an index-organized table.
-Italics Italic typeface indicates book titles or Oracle Database Concepts emphasis.
-Ensure that the recovery catalog and target database do not reside on the same disk.
-UPPERCASE monospace onospace elements supplied by the system.
-Such fixed-width) elements include parameters, privileges, You can specify this clause only for a NUMBER column. (fixed-width) font You can back up the database by using the BACKUP command. packages and methods, as well as system-supplied column names, database Query the TABLE_NAME column in the USER_TABLES data dictionary view. objects and structures, usernames, and roles.
-Use the DBMS_STATS.GENERATE_STATS procedure. lowercase Lowercase monospace typeface indicates Enter sqlplus to open SQLPlus. monospace (fixed-width) executables, filenames, directory names, and sample user-supplied elements.
-Such The password is specified in the orapwd file. font Back up the datafiles and control files in the /disk1/oracle/dbs directory.
+Italics Italic typeface indicates book titles or emphasis.
+Oracle Database Concepts Ensure that the recovery catalog and target database do not reside on the same disk.
+UPPERCASE monospace Uppercase monospace typeface indicates elements supplied by the system.
+Such You can specify this clause only for a NUMBER column. (fixed-width) font elements include parameters, privileges, datatypes, RMAN keywords, SQL keywords, SQLPlus or utility commands, You can back up the database by using the BACKUP command. packages and methods, as well as system-supplied column names, database Query the TABLE_NAME column in the USER_TABLES data dictionary view. objects and structures, usernames, and roles.
+Use the DBMS_STATS.GENERATE_STATS procedure. lowercase 1 Enter sqlplus to open SQLPlus. monospace (fixed-width) executables, filenames, directory names, and sample user-supplied elements.
+Such The password is specified in the orapwd file. font elements include computer and database names, net service names, and connect identifiers, as well as user-supplied database objects and structures, column names, packages and classes, usernames and roles, program units, and parameter values.
+Note: Some programmatic elements use a Back up the data files and control files in the /disk1/oracle/dbs directory.
 The department_id, department_name, and location_id columns are in the hr.departments table.
-Set the QUERY_REWRITE_ENABLED initialization parameter to true.
+Set the QUERY_REWRITE_ENABLED initialization parameter to true. mixture of UPPERCASE and lowercase.
+Enter these elements as shown.
 Connect as oe user.
-The JRepUtil class implements these methods. lowercase Lowercase italic monospace font You can specify the parallel_clause. italic monospace (fixed-width) font represents placeholders or variables.
+Zinez trece eleziteria de sile irii The JRepUtil class implements these methods. lowercase Lowercase italic monospace font You can specify the parallel_clause. italic monospace (fixed-width) font represents placeholders or variables.
 Run Uold_release.SQL where old_release refers to the release you installed prior to upgrading.